 It is expected that students will, at all times, conduct themselves appropriately during bus transportation, and comply with Nardin’s Parent/Student Handbook (“Student Handbook”).
 Misconduct may result in disciplinary action consistent with the Student Handbook.
 Students will be responsible for any damage to the bus.

-For contests scheduled on weekends or when school is not in session or scheduled into the evening, the student and parents are responsible to arrange safe and timely transportation.
+For practice and contests scheduled on weekends or when school is not in session or scheduled into the evening (after 5:30pm), no bus will be provided, and the student and parents are responsible to arrange safe and timely transportation.

 Team/Athlete Issues or Concerns

 For non-emergency issues or concerns parents and athletes are expected to wait 24 hours to calm down and think things through, before contacting the coach.
 Do not confront a coach before or after a contest or practice.
 Meetings of this nature do not promote resolution because emotions are too high.

 The appropriate concerns to discuss with coaches are practice and game schedules, expectations for your athlete during practices and contests, ways to help your athlete improve, and college opportunities.
 Inappropriate issues to discuss with coaches are playing time, team strategy, play calling, roster selection, other athletes, and personal opinions about the coach.
 Coaches are professionals.
 They make decisions based on what is best for the team and all athletes involved.

 After the 24-hour period, the athlete is first expected to meet with her coach to bring forth concerns.
 If the concern remains unresolved, the parents may then meet with the coach.
 If the concern is still not resolved, the next step is for the parent or athlete to contact the athletic director.
 If necessary, a conference will be held with all parties involved to achieve resolution.

 All team apparel must be purchased through Adpro.
 Prior approval from the athletic director is necessary to purchase items from other companies.